 - Public Transit Fares: Public transit fares vary by region, but a daily commute to and from work via train or bus can cost as much as $200 per month.
 While you may be eligible for tax savings on public transportation passes that you use to get to and from work, you'll still need to include these expenses in your monthly budget.
-Be sure to investigate all your public transportation fare options: Transit fare rates are sometimes complex and confusing, so ask an experienced commuter to go over your options so that you get the best deal.

-Not having a car means that you'll have to live in an area that is close to public transportation options, public services (such as grocery stores), and where you can easily get around on foot.
+Not having a car means that you'll have to live in a neighborhood that is close to public transportation options, public services (such as grocery stores), and where you can easily get around on foot.
 Rents and home values are often higher in areas where there is good public transit and access to services, so you may end up spending a lot more on a place to live.

-Food Shopping and Costs
+Food shopping and costs

-You only have two hands, so major shopping trips without a car can become a real hassle.
+Major shopping trips without a car can become a real hassle.
 Here are some possible issues that can crop up when you don't have a car: